mitexleo/fediroma/docs/docs/installation/debian_based_en.md

 ### Install Akkoma-be

-* Log into the `akkoma` user and clone the AkkomaBE repository from the stable branch and make the Akkoma user the owner of the directory:
+* Log into the `akkoma` user and clone the Akkoma-be repository from the stable branch and make the Akkoma user the owner of the directory:

 ```shell
 sudo mkdir -p /opt/akkoma